AdobeDocs/learning-manager.en/help/migrated/deployment-guide/introduction.md

 As a Learning Manager user, you can wear the hat of an administrator, author, instructor, manager, or a learner.
 This guide is meant for users who are likely to be involved in setting up an LMS for an organization or a client:

-* **IT Administrator&nbsp;**- &nbsp;As an IT Administrator, you might activate or integrate Learning Manager in your organization.
+* **IT Administrator **-  As an IT Administrator, you might activate or integrate Learning Manager in your organization.
 An IT Administrator can also add single or multiple users, and can perform the role of an Integration Administrator or an administrator who integrates Learning Manager with third-party applications.
-* **Author –&nbsp;**As a Learning Manager author, you can create learning content that are required for an organization's learning requirements**.&nbsp;**An author is involved in creating the basic content that is uploaded in Learning Manager.&nbsp;
+* **Author - **As a Learning Manager author, you can create learning content that are required for an organization's learning requirements**. **An author is involved in creating the basic content that is uploaded in Learning Manager.

-* **Learning Manager Administrator&nbsp;**– A Learning Manager Administrator performs the configuration and set-up activities related to the application.
+* **Learning Manager Administrator **- A Learning Manager Administrator performs the configuration and set-up activities related to the application.
 In some companies, an IT Administrator may also play the role of a Learning Manager Administrator.

 # Get started with Learning Manager deployment {#getstartedwithcaptivateprimedeployment}

 After you purchase Learning Manager, activate your Learning Manager account using the license key that you received.
 Proceed on to the following configurations, as indicated in the following visual:

-&nbsp;

 ![](assets/getting-started-withcaptivateprime.jpg)